 Regardless, a staggering 70 percent of brands don’t bother with feedback on social media.
 Because social media is an ocean of big data just waiting to be analyzed, brands could be missing out on some important information.

 Sentiment analysis tools

 When choosing sentiment analysis technologies, bear in mind how you will use them.
 There are a number of options out there, from open-source solutions to in-built features within social listening tools.
 Some of them are limited in scope, while others are more powerful but require a high level of user knowledge.

 Text iQ is a natural language processing tool within the Experience Management Platform™ that allows you to carry out sentiment analysis online using just your browser.
 It’s fully integrated, meaning that you can view and analyze your sentiment analysis results in the context of other data and metrics, including those from third-party platforms.

-And like all Qualtrics tools, it’s designed to be straightforward, clear and accessible to those without specialized skills or experience, so there’s no barrier between you and the results you want to achieve.
+Like all our tools, it’s designed to be straightforward, clear, and accessible to those without specialized skills or experience, so there’s no barrier between you and the results you want to achieve.

 Analyzing customer sentiment, creating better experiences

-Acquiring feedback and analyzing its sentiment can provide businesses with a deep pulse on how customers truly “feel” about their brand.
-When you’re able to understand your customers emotionally, you’re able to provide a more robust customer experience.
+When it comes to understanding the customer experience, the key is to always be on the lookout for customer feedback.
+Sentiment analysis is not a one-and-done effort and requires continuous monitoring.
+By reviewing your customers’ feedback on your business regularly, you can proactively get ahead of emerging trends and fix problems before it’s too late.
+Acquiring feedback and analyzing sentiment can provide businesses with a deep understanding of how customers truly “feel” about their brand.
+When you’re able to understand your customers, you’re able to provide a more robust customer experience.